oracle-livelabs/apex/employee-onboarding/introduction/introduction.md

 ## About this Workshop

 Manual processes in employee onboarding like tracking approvals, assigning tasks, and following up with departments, can quickly become inconsistent and error prone.
-With Oracle APEX Workflows, you can bring structure, automation, and visibility to these processes, all within your low code APEX applications.
+With Oracle APEX Workflows, you can bring structure, automation, and visibility to these processes, all within your APEX applications.

 Workflows in Oracle APEX enable you to model business processes using a visual editor, define roles and actions, and manage task execution declaratively.
-These workflows are database-driven, integrated into the APEX runtime, and require little to no custom code—making them ideal for business-critical flows like onboarding, approvals, procurement, or service requests.
+These workflows are database driven, integrated into the APEX runtime, and require little to no custom code—making them ideal for business-critical flows like onboarding, approvals, procurement, or service requests.

-In this hands-on workshop, you will build an Employee Onboarding application that uses APEX Workflows to automate and streamline onboarding processes—resulting in improved efficiency, reduced manual coordination, and a better new-hire experience.
+In this hands-on workshop, you will build an Employee Onboarding application that uses APEX Workflows to automate and streamline onboarding processes resulting in improved efficiency, reduced manual coordination, and a better new hire experience.

 Estimated Workshop Time: 2 hours.